talkable/talkable-docs/source/samples/ecommerce/custom/syncronous.rst

       var _curebitq = _curebitq || [];
       _curebitq.push(['init', {
         site_id: 'YOUR-CUREBIT-SITE-ID', // REQUIRED - Curebit Site ID
-        server: 'https://www.curebit.com' // OPTIONAL - Use your own domain (enterprise only) }]);
+        //server: 'https://www.curebit.com' // OPTIONAL - use your own domain, that suppose to be setup as alias to curebit.com (this option is only possible for Enterprise client)
+      }]);

       var _curebit_order_items = [];